SK1240/Churn-and-Salary-Prediction-Using-ANN/README.md

 ```
 Once executed, your default browser will open the Streamlit dashboard for real-time predictions.

-Deployment: Push the repo to GitHub and deploy via [Streamlit Cloud](https://share.streamlit.io/).
+Deployment: Upload the project repository to GitHub and deploy the application using [Streamlit Cloud](https://share.streamlit.io/).